Temporal anti-aliasing

-Temporal anti-aliasing (TAA) is a spatial anti-aliasing technique for computer-generated video that combines information from past frames and the current frame to remove jaggies in the current frame.
-In TAA, each pixel is sampled once per frame but in each frame the sample is at a different location within the pixel.
+Temporal anti-aliasing (TAA), also known as TXAA (a proprietary technology) or TMAA/TSSAA (Temporal Super-Sampling Anti-Aliasing), is a spatial anti-aliasing technique for computer-generated video that combines information from past frames and the current frame to remove jaggies in the current frame.
+In TAA, each pixel is sampled once per frame but in each frame the sample is at a different location within the frame.
 Pixels sampled in past frames are blended with pixels sampled in the current frame to produce an anti-aliased image.
+Although this method makes TAA achieve a result comparable to supersampling, the technique inevitably causes ghosting and blurriness to the image.
+TAA popularized in video games in the 2010s, with two early examples being Halo: Reach and Crysis 2.

 TAA compared to MSAA

 Prior to the development of TAA, MSAA was the dominant anti-aliasing technique.
-MSAA samples (renders) each pixel multiple times at different locations within the frame and averages the samples to produce the final pixel value.
-In contrast, TAA samples each pixel only once per frame, but it samples the pixels at a different locations in different frames.
-This makes TAA faster than MSAA.
-In parts of the picture without motion, TAA effectively computes MSAA over multiple frames and achieves the same quality as MSAA with lower computational cost.
+MSAA samples (renders) only the edges of polygons, then averages the samples to produce the final pixel value, making it surprisingly efficient in GPU-bound scenarios.
+In contrast, TAA samples information from previous and current frames, which makes TAA faster than MSAA, but often results in artifacting.
+In parts of the picture without motion, TAA effectively computes MSAA over multiple frames, but does not always achieve the same quality as the latter.

 TAA compared to FXAA

-TAA and FXAA both sample each pixel only once per frame, but FXAA does not take into account pixels sampled in past frames, so FXAA is simpler and faster but can not achieve the same image quality as TAA or MSAA.
+TAA and FXAA both sample each pixel only once per frame, but FXAA does not take into account pixels sampled in past frames, so FXAA is simpler and faster but can not achieve the same image quality as MSAA or TAA.
+Similarly to TAA, FXAA is infamous for the blur it applies to the image, which isn't ideal for detail-heavy games (The difference is, FXAA blurs the screen out of necessity, while TAA blur is a byproduct of the method itself).